-We found no study summary as per the abstract indicating superior correlations between TSH, rather than thyroid hormones, with the clinical parameters AF, osteoporosis, cancer, steatohepatitis or cognitive decline.
-The one study that in the text did show significant correlations between TSH rather than FT4, and AF [23], showed the p values for the correlations with FT4 to be borderline at 0.05 and 0.06, and so the association with AF was described as being with ‘high thyroid function’, rather than preferentially with TSH.
-To be conservative this study was included in our analysis even though a later analysis of the same cohort (a subset of a larger study population) was performed [24], this analysis showing a superior correlation of AF with FT4 levels than with TSH levels.
-We did not find a study conclusion indicating that the metabolic syndrome or its individual components in general, to be better correlated with TSH rather than thyroid hormones.
-One conclusion [43] implied that though levels of FT4 and TSH were both strongly associated with BMI, TSH levels were more associated with obesity than FT4.
-Similarly there was no paper conclusion indicating superior correlation with TSH for frailty, mortality, dementia or other cardiac disease.

-On the other hand we found many study summaries indicating superior correlations with levels of thyroid hormones as compared with TSH covering AF [22,24], osteoporosis [26, 27, 29], cancer[30-32], metabolic syndrome [33,36],obesity[41,42], dementia, [52,54], frailty,[56, 57]mortality[58, 60], and sudden cardiac death [66].In general, in the abstracts, the superiority of the correlations with thyroid hormones was reported explicitly; occasionally it was implied [22, 31, 58, 66].

-Tellingly, we found evidence of associations of clinical parameters with FT4 in the absence of an association with subclinical thyroid dysfunction as currently diagnosed [38, 54, 60, 66].
-One of these papers also showed correlations with TSH [38].

-The 33 articles included in our formal meta-analysis yielded 1386 results of correlation analysis.
+The 58 articles included in our formal meta-analysis yielded 1386 results of correlation analysis.
+Table 2 catalogues all of these correlations in terms of clinical parameters, subgroups, number of participants, statistical methods, statistical significance, and p values/confidence limits.

 The number of subjects for each analysis ranged from 18 to 10314 with a mean of 2860.
 The number of results in each paper ranged from 6 [23, 42, 56, 58] to 147 [45].
 Formal meta-analysis of all this data confirmed the superiority of correlations with thyroid hormone levels (FT4, T3 and FT3) as compared to TSH levels (Figure 2).

 FT4 had a significant association with a clinical parameter in 56% of the articles’ analyses.
 FT3 and T3 correlations were not significantly different from each other and we therefore combined them.
 T3/FT3 had a significant association in 50% of the analyses whereas TSH had a significant association in only 22%.For the comparison of FT4 and TSH p<0.0001, for the comparison of FT3 and TSH p<0.0001, and for the comparison of FT4 and T3 p=0.539.

 As the number of subjects in the analysis increased, the superior correlations with thyroid hormones appeared to become more apparent (Figure 3).
 This apparent increase in superiority did not achieve statistical significance.
 The other chosen predictors, system, and number of covariates, were not significant predictors of the significance of an article’s results.
-The authors accounted for the dependence within each article by incorporating a statistically significant random intercept
+The authors accounted for the dependence within each article by incorporating a statistically significant random intercept.

+Our sensitivity studies regarding reverse causation .....

+Only a few of the studies included patients on thyroxine therapy.
+In these studies the proportion of patients on thyroxine was very low such that separate analyses of these patients were not undertaken.
+Analyses of cohorts with removal of these patients did not affect the results.

 DISCUSSION